Extending the symbolic method in enumerative combinatorics. I: Abstract

 \section{Abstract}

-Using the semiformal method in combinatorics we generalize P\'olya's theorem.
-This theorem determines the limiting probability that walks in the grid graph $\Z^d$ visit the given vertex.
-We generalize it to the countable complete graph $K_{\N}$ with edge weights in $\C$.
-In part II we treat edge weights in $\C[[x_1,\ds,x_k]]$.
+We use our extension of the symbolic method in enumerative combinatorics (we extend finite sums defining coefficients in generating functions to infinite series) to generalize P\'olya's theorem.
+This theorem determines limits of probabilities that walks in the grid graph $\Z^d$, starting at the origin, visit the given vertex.
+We extend $\Z^d$ to the countable complete graph $K_{\N}$ with weighted edges.